majdiAlKotamy/majdiAlKotamy/README.md

 📌 Proficient in the full SDLC, API development, data analysis, and business intelligence.
 Experienced in developing solutions for financial services, including digital banking solutions, exchanges, remittances, digital wallets, and cross-border payments.

-📌 Well-versed in AI and data science, with skills in Python, ETL processes, data cleaning, processing, and visualization using Microsoft BI tools.
+📌 Well-versed in AI and data science, with skills in Python, ETL, data cleaning, processing, and visualization using Microsoft BI tools.
 Driven by continuous learning and a commitment to excellence, I aim to bring innovative insights to the finance sector.

 </h4>